 Our Expert Guides

 Peter is an active member of the Wildcare Friends of Melaleuca group whose aim is to protect the cultural and natural heritage of the area.
-Peter has worked on fishing boats around the southwest coast of Tasmania.
+He has worked on fishing boats around the Southwest coast of Tasmania.
 When not guiding, Peter devotes time to ecological education, adventuring both at home and overseas, local history research and tending his large native garden.
 Peter’s familiarity with Tasmania’s wilderness areas will ensure a rich experience for those joining Tasmanian Boat Charters voyages.

 “Guide Peter Marmion’s regular visits to the southwest since the early 70s have fostered genuine passion and comprehensive knowledge.”